-We have a very powerful machine that is much more efficient than the smaller units that can be rented.
-It will take longer to grind hardwood trees than softwood trees, simply because their wood is harder and resists grinding.
-Non-rotting stumpIf the stump has started or has been rotting for some time, it will take less time to grind it because the wood will be softer.
+Grinding a 24 inch tree stump can be a time-consuming task, depending on the type of tree, the condition of the stump, and the location of the stump.
+We have a powerful machine that is much more efficient than smaller units that can be rented.
+Hardwood trees take longer to grind than softwood trees because their wood is harder and resists grinding.
+If the stump has started to rot or has been rotting for some time, it will take less time to grind it since the wood will be softer.

-Location of the stump If the stump is in an open field, away from any type of structure, it will take less time to grind it.
-It may look like you're inviting those pesky insects into your home, but stump grindstones and excess wood chips don't attract termites.
-Professionals use specialized equipment that can grind the stump to the ground, so that insects and bugs are not attracted to anything above the ground line.
+Grinding a stump can help ensure that disease or pests do not spread if you have removed a diseased or pest-riddled tree.
+If the stump is in an open field, away from any type of structure, it will take less time to grind it.
+Stump grindstones and excess wood chips don't attract termites, so you don't have to worry about inviting them into your home.
+Professionals use specialized equipment that can grind the stump to the ground so that insects and bugs are not attracted to anything above the ground line.

-Without hydraulics, you will have to use much more manpower to grind a stump, which will prolong your time.
-Most people choose to grind a stump after a tree is removed because it's an eyesore, because it's a tripping or safety hazard, or because they want to plant something else in that area.
+Without hydraulics, you will need more manpower to grind a stump which will prolong your time.
+Most people choose to grind a stump after a tree is removed because it's an eyesore, a tripping or safety hazard, or they want to plant something else in that area.